 \section{Discussion}

-In this paper, we have studied the choice of Monte Carlo null models.
+In this paper we have studied the choice of Monte Carlo null models.
 We have defined the Monte Carlo state space as the (finite) set of allowed resamplings of the observed data, and defined a Monte Carlo null model preservation hierarchy.
-We have discussed the null complexity principle, namely that an ordering of preservation may imply a corresponding ordering of statistical significance (i.e., of estimated p-values), and illustrated the use of our result on real data sets of general interest.
+We have discussed the null complexity principle, namely, that an ordering of preservation may imply a corresponding ordering of statistical significance (i.e., of estimated $p$-values), and illustrated the use of our result on real data sets of general interest.

 The choice of null model is very application dependent, so it is difficult to give general guidelines.
-However, two general approaches are 1) to be conservative and choose the largest p-value and 2) use the most restricted null model (which however should still have sufficient freedom of variability to provide an efficient test), so that we are ``close to the truth'', i.e.~faithful to restriction given by the phenomenon under study.
-Because of the null complexity principle, approaches 1) and 2) will usually coincide.
+However, two general approaches are as follows: (1) to be conservative and choose the largest $p$-value and (2) use the most restricted null model (which, however, should still have sufficient freedom of variability to provide an efficient test), so that we are ``close to the truth,'' that is, faithful to restriction given by the phenomenon under study.
+Because of the null complexity principle, approaches (1) and (2) will usually coincide.

 A fundamental feature of the Monte Carlo approach to statistical inference is that conclusions may only be drawn regarding the actual observed data.
 In other words, there is no prospect for generalizations to any (hypothetical or real) population.
 While some may see this as a serious drawback of Monte Carlo methods, we feel that this line of objection to randomization methodology is often quite misguided.
 Obviously, the idea of random sampling from a population is both useful and extremely entrenched in classical statistics.
 However, often is it very hard to even conceive of the ``population'' in which random sampling is supposed to take place.
 Genomics and DNA sequences are good examples of this.
 In many cases, the Monte Carlo method is simply a more natural approach: we do not wish to draw conclusions from a sample to a population, it is really the (single, unique) sample itself that we are genuinely interested in.
 In this paper we have focused on examples from genetics since this is our main interest and motivation for the paper.
-But similar problems are encountered in other areas such as ecology, as documented in a separate report, see~\citet{ferkingstad2013}
+But similar problems are encountered in other areas such as ecology, as documented in a separate report; see \citet{ferkingstad2013}.